jaar23/tui_widget/README.md

 - radio button

-- select
+- select (y), listview with onEnter action can be achieve the same select widget

 - gauge (y)

 - charts (y)

 After checkout on [asciigraph](https://github.com/Yardanico/asciigraph/tree/master), switch to implement chart with this library instead.
-It is an awesomeeeeeee library!
+It is an awesomeeeeeee library

 Now it support basic chart feature better, although it still has some limitation.